-Capacity Limited Resource: A Resource that is constrained in its ability to supply Energy above its Normal Upper Operating Limit by operational or plant configuration characteristics.
-Capacity Limited Resources must register their Capacity limiting characteristics with, and justify them to, the ISO consistent with ISO Procedures.
-Capacity Limited Resources may submit a schedule indicating that their Normal Upper Operating Limit is a function depending on one or more variables, such as temperature or pondage levels, in which case the Normal Upper Operating Limit applicable at any time shall be determined by reference to that schedule.
+Capacity Limited Resource: Prior to May 1, 2025, a Resource that is constrained in its ability to supply Energy above its Normal Upper Operating Limit by operational or plant configuration characteristics became a Capacity Limited Resource by registering its Capacity limiting characteristics with, and justify them to, the ISO consistent with ISO Procedures.
+Prior to May 1, 2025, Capacity Limited Resources may submit a schedule indicating that their Normal Upper Operating Limit is a function depending on one or more variables, such as temperature or pondage levels, in which case the Normal Upper Operating Limit applicable at any time shall be determined by reference to that schedule.
+After April 30, 2025, Resources shall no longer be able to able to participate as Capacity Limited Resources in the Installed Capacity Market.